-How to enable dark theme on Chrome
+How to enable dark mode on Chrome using flag

 Right-click the app button in the taskbar.